davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-03-15/snippet-arrest-and-deportation-in-2025-2-1.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-03-15 (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-03-15 (Wikipedia)" ✂️: >-
   On March 15 [of 2025], the Trump administration sent "three planeloads" of Salvadoran and Venezuelan deportees, including Abrego Garcia, to the Terrorism Confinement Center (CECOT) in El Salvador, alleging that they were members of criminal organizations.
 citation: >-